tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod2.rst.txt

 I. The Computational Trace and Practice with the Visualization Tool
 -------------------------------------------------------------------
 At each step in the graph, we can consider the current function value and derivative up to that node.
-Using the chain rule, we compute the derivative at a particular node from the elementary operation that created that node and the value and derivative of the input node to that elementary operation.
-We'll return to our example from the first demo in a moment.
+Using the chain rule, we compute the derivative at a particular node from the elementary operation that created that node as well as the value and derivative of the input node to that elementary operation.
+We'll return to our example from `Demo 1 <mod1.html#demo-1-errors-in-the-finite-difference-method>`_ in a moment.
 For now, let's work with a simpler function so we can see example how everything works out.

 A Basic Example
 ^^^^^^^^^^^^^^^
-We worked with a fairly involved function in module 1.
-Now we want to understand how the graph is created an how derivatives are really computed using automatic differentiation.
+We worked with a fairly involved function in `Module 1 <mod1.html>`_.
+Now we want to understand how the graph is created and how derivatives are really computed using automatic differentiation.
 A very friendly function to start with is,

 .. math::